 Donna Wilson MBACP Registered

 Your reason for seeking out therapy is unique to you.
 You may be suffering from anxiety, depression or experiencing problematic relationships.
-The reason might be less clear, but you know that on some level you feel unhappy with how life is right now.
+The reason might be less clear, but you know that on some level you feel dissatisfied with how life is for you right now.
 Ultimately, what brings anyone to therapy is the sense that life feels difficult in some way.

 Therapy is a deeply personal endeavour; a space for self discovery and personal growth.
-As a humanistic therapist I work alongside you to support the exploration of your internal life, where you may develop self knowledge and resilience.
-My approach is one of support and challenge where I aim to facilitate understanding and lasting change in repeated patterns of thinking, feeling and behaviour.
-Crucially, I bring to our work my own journey of healing through therapy; this enables me to to be wholeheartedly beside you as you embark on yours.
+As a humanistic therapist I work alongside you to support the exploration of your internal life, where you may develop self awareness and resilience.
+Part of the work may be to explore unhealthy patterns of thinking, feeling and behaviour.
+My approach is one of support and challenge in which I aim to facilitate understanding and lasting change.
+Crucially, I bring to the process my own journey of healing through therapy; this enables me to to be wholeheartedly beside you as you embark on yours.

 Training, qualifications & experience